elastisys/compliantkubernetes/docs/compliantkubernetes/operator-manual/provider-audit.md

     * A.12.4.4 Clock Synchronization
     * A.15 Supplier Relationships

+This page will help you do your due diligence and ensure you choose a cloud provider that provides a solid foundation for Compliant Kubernetes and your application.
+[Elastisys](https://elastisys.com) regularly uses this template to validate cloud partners, as required for ISO 27001 certification.

+## Rationale

 Compliant Kubernetes is designed to build upon the security and compliance of the underlying cloud provider.
 If you cannot trust the underlying provider with controls such as physical security to the servers, safe disposal of hard drives, access control to infrastructure control plane, then no technical measure will help you achieve your security and compliance goals.
 Trying to take preventive measures in Compliant Kubernetes -- i.e., at the platform level -- is inefficient at best and downright dangerous at worst.
 Failing to due your due diligence will end up in [security theatre](https://en.wikipedia.org/wiki/Security_theater), putting your reputation at risk.

-This page will help you do your due diligence and ensure you choose a cloud provider that provides a solid foundation for Compliant Kubernetes.

 ## Overview